 - Led by Hertfordshire Partnership NHS Foundation Trust.

-- Run across a range of mental health care pathways at one project site in each of the region’s five mental health trusts.
+- Focused on acute mental health care and dementia care pathways across the Eastern region’s five mental health trusts.

-- Aims to deliver two key patient safety interventions – prospective hazard analysis (PHA) training and human factors training.
+- Delivered two key patient safety interventions – system safety assessment training and human factors training.